legiomaria/MetrosoftTask2/README.md

 4. Enjoy.

 # ConnectionString:
-The connectionstring is found in the appsettings.json, contained in the TodoList.Api project
+The connectionstring is found in the appsettings.json, contained in the TodoList.Api project.
+I suggest the server in the connectionstring is replaced from the dot to that on your SSMS eg  Server=.;Database=MetroSoftTaskDb;TrustServerCertificate=true;Integrated Security=true;Trusted_Connection=True;

+changed to Server=YourServerName;Database=MetroSoftTaskDb;TrustServerCertificate=true;Integrated Security=true;Trusted_Connection=True;